-In version 1.4.9, Everest Forms had deprecated the previous Payment Field named Payment Options.
+In version 1.4.9, Everest Forms deprecated the previous Payment Field named Payment Options.
 Users could leverage Conditional Logic to dynamically select between payment gateways like PayPal and Stripe during form submission.

 With the release of Everest Forms v1.8.1, a new field – Subscription Plan is available under the Payment Field.
 It enables the admin to configure subscription plans directly through form settings.
 With this update, you can also add a trial period to your subscription plan.